Foundations to future: Advancing paramedicine

 Spotlight on Pain Management - Chronic Pain Management

-Spotlight on HALO - Event Preparation
+Spotlight on HALO - Preparation and training for complex clinical tasks and HALO skills.

 14:10 - 14:30